top of page

 Cross Correlation with Two Time Series in Python

 Ever wanted to check the degree of synchrony between two concepts over time?
 Put differently, how does a given concept X correlate with another concept Y, both of which happen across the same time interval and period?
-For instance, how does the search for, say, IELTS on Google move in relation to the number of people who actually registered for the exam in the same time period.
+For instance, how does the search for IELTS on Google move in relation to the number of people who actually registered for the exam in the same time period?

-As seen, this is a problem of relationship.
+This is clearly a problem of relationship.
 However, using a simple correlation coefficient to state the relationship will not fully utilize the data and thus hide some very important information.
 Why?
 A simple correlation coefficient, say Pearson, will compare pairs of the two data across the same time point: count of searches of IELTS on, say, 13/02/2020 against the count of actual IELTS registration on that same day, and so on, returning just one correlation coefficient.

 Table of Content: